HackRank/Glitch-Effect/README.md

 can enter their IP address and it will connect, get a new public key and send the transaction with comments.
 If the recipient is not online, it is possible to send to their Bitcoin address, which is a hash of their public key that they give you.
-They'll rece
+They'll recei